MartinAbilev/bugs/readme.md

 #BUGZ

-    reanimation of old historic project "the bugs". where you evolve ANN Bugs. previosly writen in python no code surrived. features was 2d physicaly simulated container with bugs with simple task to learn not colide with each other and
+    Reanimation of old historic project "the bugs". where you evolve ANN Bugs. previosly writen in python no code surrived. features was 2d physicaly simulated container with bugs with simple task to learn not colide with each other and